-Nurse Anesthetist (CRNA) - A nurse with advanced training who administers anesthetics under the supervision of an anesthesiologist also provide information and education to prepare you for discharge.
+Nurse Anesthetist (CRNA) - A nurse with advanced training who administers anesthetics under the supervision of an anesthesiologist ordered by your physicians.
+Your nurse will also provide information and education to prepare you for discharge.
 A nurse is always available to answer questions or to discuss concerns you or your family may have.
 The name of the nurse caring for you on each shift will be available at the nurses' station or listed on a board in your room.